 Step 8: Step 2.6/ Seal

-Seal over everything by sponging over another layer of latex.
+Seal over everything by sponging over another layer of Pros-Aide.

 Step 9: Step 2.7/ Painting the Appliance

 After it's dry if you want to get rid of any shine just dust over it with a little baby powder or talc.

 Step 10: Step 2.8/ Fake Blood

 If you are doing the full Walking Dead style Zombie make-up hold off on the blood until the end, if not then it's time to get gory!

 Add a generous amount of fake blood to the inside of the "wound" and smear it around and using a stipple sponge, scrunched up paper towel or just your fingers until it's good and gory.

 Step 11: Step 3/ Make-up

-For this guide I just used basic Snazaroo face paints but feel free to splash out on proper grease paints if you want.
-I start with a creamy white base colour, brown shading in the eye sockets and then gave her skin that purple mottled look using a thin brush with a small amount of make-up on it making squiggly lines all over the face.
+I started with a creamy white base colour, brown shading in the eye sockets and then gave her skin that purple mottled look using a thin brush with a small amount of make-up on it making squiggly lines all over the face.

-Although it's not shown (cos we forgot to photograph it) we covered Sallies eyebrows with tissue paper and latex before we applied the make-up (the tissue paper isn't really necessary though to be honest).
-If you're going to do this make sure you apply vaseline to the eyebrows first or it will be difficult to get off again.
+Although it's not shown (cos we forgot to photograph it) we covered Sallies eyebrows with Pros-Aide and tissue paper before we applied the make-up (the tissue paper isn't really necessary though to be honest).
+If you're going to do this make sure you have some ProClean Adhesive Remover or it will be difficult to get off again.